How long does a migration take? What is the speed that we can expect?

 How fast are the Source and Destination servers connected to the internet?
 The entire process is only as fast as the slowest link.
-MigrationWiz was built to work across even the slowest links.
-We've connected to networks that range from a T1 to networks that host multiple gigabit connections.
-There is no need to worry about our network speed.
-Depending on the data center that the migration server is located in, we will be connected with a gigabit or 10-gigabit connection.
+We've connected to networks that range from a T1 to networks that host multiple gigabit connections, but depending on the data center that the migration server is located in, we will most likely be connected with a gigabit or 10-gigabit connection.

 What type of equipment is the Source and Destination mailbox deployed on?
-Our migration process is not usually noticeable if your server is sized appropriately for your organization.
+Our migration process is not usually noticeable if the server is sized appropriately for your organization.